adrianocastro189/stormwind-library/documentation/docs/resources/core/configuration.md

 configuration properties.
 That reduces the need to pollute the addon code with sanity checks, index initializations, etc.

-Along with the Configuration class, the library provides a proxy method called `config(...)` that allows the addon to access the configuration properties in a more readable way.
+Along with the Configuration class, the library provides two proxy methods called `config(...)` and `playerConfig(...)` that allow the addon to access the global and player configuration properties in a more readable way.

 That way, addons can access configuration properties without touching the saved variables directly, making the code more readable and maintainable.